 - Navy SEAL Fitness Test

 - Navy SEAL Fitness Preparation

 - Top Things to Know Before BUD/S

 - The Complete Guide to Navy SEAL Fitness

 - All Navy Special Operations Fitness

-  PT programs to train for the Navy PRT can be found at the following links:
+PT programs to train for the Navy physical readiness test (PRT) can be found at the following links:

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you're looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to email@example.com.

 Whether you're thinking of joining the military, looking for fitness and basic training tips, or keeping up with military life and benefits, Military.com has you covered.
 Subscribe to Military.com to have military news, updates and resources delivered directly to your inbox.